Nintendo 64 controller: Reception

 Nintendo's own magazine, Nintendo Power, reviewed the controller.
 The magazine said that it is "a little wider than the Super NES controller, but it felt very comfortable and the control elements were exceptionally well-placed.
 Large and small hands alike found it easy to manipulate."
 In their overview of the controller, Electronic Gaming Monthly commented, "All in all, Nintendo has made the most advanced and easy-to-use controller we have ever seen.
 It is extremely versatile and has enough buttons to take care of every possible contingency, now or in the future."
 GamePro's overview stated, "The N64's tri-handled controller may look weird, but it feels great."
 Third party developers were reportedly enthusiastic about the controller as well.
 Dave Perry called it "the big special move that [Nintendo] have gone for", while Jez San said that "The joystick is unusual looking but I like the controls.
 The thumb control feels nice and strong and also sensitive."

 Stocks of extra Nintendo 64 controllers were sold out on the Japanese launch of the Nintendo 64, despite the fact that all three launch games are single-player only.
 Similar results followed in North America; retailers reported extremely high sales of the controllers despite only a handful of multiplayer games being available.

-Intense rotating of the analog stick reportedly resulted in friction injuries to the hands of some players of 1998's Mario Party.
+Although its design and usability received praise by most reviewers, the controller did have some mechanical issues that could be detrimental to users.
+Overuse of the analog stick could cause it to become loose, hampering controllability, and intense rotating of the analog stick reportedly resulted in friction injuries to the hands of some players of 1998's Mario Party.
 As a result of a settlement with the New York Attorney General, Nintendo offered protective gloves to prevent injuries.
 In Q1 2000, Nintendo reported that out of more than 1 million copies sold in the year since the game's release, the company had received about 90 complaints, none serious.
-Tim Weaver, editor of the UK's N64 Magazine, said his staff experienced no problems with the controller, adding that the entire investigation was "ludicrous" and "could only happen in America".
+Tim Weaver, editor of the UK's N64 Magazine, said his staff experienced no problems with the controller, adding that the entire investigation was "ludicrous" and "could only happen in America", although blister injuries were common, especially in Mario Party mini-games such as "Pedal Power" and "Tug o' War".
+Some aftermarket controllers have since sought to remedy both issues, including rubberised analog sticks with steel construction underneath, often employed by speedrunners and/or retrogaming enthusiasts.